Phreshhh/Phreshistant/README.md

 **You can pick up todos for all types of reminders.
 On trigger the choosed todos (re)set to "Idle" state.**

+## Upgrade 1.1.1 Features

+- Settings added: Toggle show clock
+- Settings added: Reload app
+- Themes added: Purple
+- Themes added: Hello Kitty (pink)
+- Project- Todo list worktime is now divided to hours only (the old style is still divided to days and years, now it shows in popup on the worktime hover)
+- Project- Todo list state menu added: 'Workprice' (The value of the todo(s) price per hour.
+Add it to the project for set global price to all todos and/or add to a todo for overwrite/add price just for the task.)
+- Markdown links (links in todo notes text) opens in your default browser from now on.
+(This is only valid for the new links, if you want to use the old links, please recreate them in your todo notes.)

 ## Screenshots

 ![App menu (dark theme)](https://github.com/Phreshhh/Phreshistant/blob/master/build/screenshots/menu.jpg)